lune-climate/lune-docs/docs/api/live-test-accounts.md

 Lune offers both live and test modes through a single endpoint.
 Test mode provides you with a safe environment to test your interactions with the Lune API.

-You'll find the toggle to turn on test mode on your [dashboard](dashboard.lune.co).
+You'll find the toggle to turn on test mode on your [dashboard](https://dashboard.lune.co).

 ![test-mode](/img/test-mode.png)

 ### Working in test mode

-The test mode can be used as an effective sandbox whilst building your app to:
+Test mode can be used as an effective sandbox whilst building your app to:

 - Calculate emissions
 - Place orders to offset emissions
 - Simulate [order status](/api/order) transitions

-The test mode therefore enables you to interact with the Lune API in the same way as you would with in live mode, without being charged and without retiring and completing orders.
+and enables you to interact with the Lune API in the same way as you would with in live mode, without being charged and without retiring and completing orders.

 ### Your dedicated test API key

 To work in test mode, you'll need a dedicated test API key.
-So, once you've enabled test mode, head over to the [Developers](dashboard.lune.co/developers) page and create a test API key.
+So, once you've enabled test mode, head over to the [Developers](https://dashboard.lune.co/developers) page and create a test API key.
 You can now use this key to:

 - Generate requests to the Lune API for any test accounts
 - Create new test client accounts and, once done, generate requests for test client accounts